fabric-testbed/fabric-website/src/data/events/2021-05-06_nsf-satc-principal-invesigator-meeting-2021.md

   keywords: ["SATC", "Anita Nikolich"]
 ---

 The second annual Secure and Trustworthy CyberSpace Principal Investigators’ Town Hall will be held on May 6, 2021.
-FABRIC co-PI Anita Nikolich will a BoF (Birds of a Feather) session on testbeds during this event.
+FABRIC co-PI Anita Nikolich will lead a BoF (Birds of a Feather) session on testbeds during this event.